BrunoCostaGH/XP-SLC-Integration/XPAircraftDoors/README.md

 ## Description

-The XP Aircraft Doors script facilitates seamless integration between X-Plane 12 (XP12) aircraft datasets and XPUIPC for compatibility with Self-Loading Cargo (SLC) and other related programs.
+The XP Aircraft Doors plugin facilitates seamless integration between X-Plane 12 (XP12) aircraft datasets and XPUIPC for compatibility with Self-Loading Cargo (SLC) and other related programs.
 Acting as a bridge, it enables real-time aircraft door data transfer from XP12 to XPUIPC.

 ## Requirements